Submitting your Quadrennial Report

 an increase or significant change in the geographical distribution of the membership or funding;

-any new organizational affiliations or mergers with programmatic, legal or other implications; or
+any new organizational affiliations or mergers with programmatic, legal or other implications; and/or

-Box 4 - Contribution to the work of the United Nations
+Box 4 - Contribution of the organization to the work of the United Nations

 NGOs in consultative status are expected to undertake activities to advance the achievement of the development agenda of ECOSOC and the United Nations at large.
-Your report should therefore list your main activities over the past four years that are in support of that agenda.
+Your report should therefore list your main activities over the past four years (during the reporting cycle) that are in support of that agenda.
+Please list no more than 5 or 6 activities that are most relevant for your organization starting with the most important important/priority activities.

-Box 5 - Participation in the fora of the United Nations
+Box 5 - Participation in meetings of the United Nations

-NGOs are encouraged to take part in the appropriate intergovernmental fora so that the work of the Council, and the United Nations at large, can benefit from your input.
+NGOs are encouraged to take part in appropriate intergovernmental meetings so that the work of the Council, and the United Nations at large, can benefit from your input.
 Participation in the work of the Council and its subsidiary bodies might include: contributions to meetings and outcome documents or reports; oral and written statements; proposal of agenda items; and organization of parallel NGO meetings or side events, among others.
+For information about ECOSOC and its subsidiary bodies, please go to: https://www.un.org/ecosoc/en/home

 Please be precise when you list your activities.
-Each reference to a conference or meeting attended or organized by the NGO should indicate the official title of the meeting (without acronyms and abbreviations), the United Nations body or office organizing the meeting, the venue (city and country) and the exact date of the meeting.
-Please indicate the nature of your participation and the title or theme of any document, contribution or statement presented by your organization at the event.
+Each reference to a conference or meeting attended or organized by the NGO should indicate the official title of the meeting (without acronyms and abbreviations), the United Nations agency or office organizing the meeting, the location where it took place (city and country) and the exact date of the meeting.
+Please indicate the nature of your participation (i.e., attending a meeting, participating in consultations or round tables, contributing to a report, etc.), and the title or theme of any document, contribution or statement presented by your organization at the event.

 “Representatives attended the 61st session of the Committee on the Rights of the Child (CRC) of the Office of the United Nations High Commissioner for Human Rights (OHCHR) for the review of Canada’s 3rd and 4th reports under the Convention on the Rights of the Child, Geneva, Switzerland, 26-27 September 2012.”